wbailey/kata/README.md

 The purpose of this gem is to provide a series of tools that make it easy to author, setup and administer a kata.

-This gem provides a DSL to
-author the kata and administer it as a test providing feedback for evaluation.

-This gem also gives you the ability to setup a minimal github repo specific to the time you take the kata.
-This allows you to review your commit history as well as record your katas so that you can evaluate improvement over time by comparing recent solutions to older ones.

 ### Authoring a Kata ###

 It is as simple as installing this gem and creating a ruby file much like